tangowhisky37/CoderDojo/README.md

 # CoderDojo Altona North

+Welcome to CoderDojo Altona North (Melbourne, Australia).
+Altona North is a suburb of Melbourne, Victoria, Australia, 10 km south-west of Melbourne's Central Business District, located within the City of Hobsons Bay local government area.
+You can read more about us on [Wikipedia](https://en.wikipedia.org/wiki/Altona_North,_Victoria).

-Welcome to CoderDojo Altona North.
-At this page you will find all the information required to sign-up to CoderDojo Altona North including helpful links to getting your kids started on the path to becoming a maker!!!
+At this page you will find all the information required to sign-up to CoderDojo Altona North (Melbourne, Australia) including helpful links to getting your kids started on the path to becoming a maker!!!

 ![Join the Coding Ninjas]({{ "/Images/Coder_Dojo_Altona_North_v0.11.png" | absolute_url }})